The Timely Truth for this week is ... WELLDIGGER

 There were also those who taught you in school, and Sunday School.
 There were those who told you about Jesus, who volunteered for VBS and, later, youth camps and retreats.
 Who prayed for you, who encouraged you along the way.
 Those individuals were also digging the well, and they deserve your gratitude.

-Our job, then, is to remember those who put the well in its place, to say thank you in person when we can and to say thank you to God for bringing this person our way.
+Our job, then, is to remember to remember those who put the well in its place, to say thank you in person when we can, and to say thank you to God for bringing this person our way.

 In addition to this, our job goes just a step further.
 We need to be getting our own hands dirty, so to speak, and digging wells of our own, in service to others.
 It’s a simple step to ask ourselves throughout the day: Who, besides me, will benefit from what I am doing right now?